BryanChasko/jitsi-video-hosting/TOOLING.md

 - **Module Development**: AI-generated reusable Terraform modules
 - **Lambda Functions**: AI-generated Rust/Python functions on Graviton processors

-This project serves as a reference implementation for AI-assisted infrastructure development using Amazon Q Developer and modern DevOps practices.
+This project serves as a reference implementation for spec-driven infrastructure development using Kiro CLI, Terraform, and modern DevOps practices.